-A case of bad timing: Eligible for the vaccine, or close to it, they got the coronavirus instead
+‘I almost made it’: Close to a vaccine, these Americans got covid-19 instead

 “It was like one long funeral,” said Dennis, 34, who also works as a business analyst.
 “It was death after death after death.”

 Even before the shutdown a year ago, when the virus was mostly a threat elsewhere, she took precautions, wearing a mask when she flew to Cancún, Mexico, for a vacation in February.
-When she returned, she bought a supply of K95 masks and plastic shields, ordered her groceries through Instacart, became vigilant about social distancing and turned down invitations to join jam sessions and perform at private parties.
+When she returned, she bought a supply of K95 masks and plastic shields, ordered her groceries through Instacart, became vigilant about social distancing, and turned down invitations to join jam sessions and perform at private parties.

 At the same time, Dennis was willing to take calculated risks, like going to restaurants when they were empty and leaving if a crowd showed up.